1jour1vin

 3. Red wine regions

 Every wine-growing region in France produces red wine.
 A region cannot be summed up by the color of its production.
 Some Appellations d'Origine Contrôlée produce exclusively red wine, such as Pommard, Volnay or Gevrey-Chambertin in Burgundy, Margaux, Pomerol or Saint-Emilion in Bordeaux, Côte-Rôtie or Châteauneuf du Pape in the Rhône Valley, Cahors or Madiran in the South-West or Saumur-Champigny in the Loire Valley.
-These appellations are examples only, and obviously do not prejudge the quality of red wines that may be produced in more varied appellations, or in those exclusively red wines that have not been mentioned.
+These appellations are examples only, and obviously do not prejudge the quality of red wines that may be produced in more varied appellations, or in red-only appellations that have not been mentioned.

 4. Some legendary red wines